PlaymodesStudio/oceanodeSynthdefs/README.md

 This collection includes adaptations of "classic" synthdefs found on the internet, either at scccode.org and scsynth.org, github and online blogs, as well as a huge collection of custom synths created by Playmodes.
 Feel free to re-use this codes for your own purposes!

+Last and better commented and organized synthdefs are found at the SCD_V2 folder

 File Tree, showing synth categories:
 ```
 ├── Effect